brookshelley/brookshelley.github.com/books.md

     how hot a wereman is again.
 I never want to read about umbrellas, or petticoats.

+13. **The End of My Career** — Martha Grover

+  Hilarious, sad, and real; the End of My Career is a very intimate look at like in Portland as a chronically ill woman with history and a sense of humor.
+I loved this.
+I wish it were gayer, but I wish everything were gayer, so.
+As a more recentl Portlander, the pain, and amusement she talks about watching her city change is similar to how I felt about my home of Austin.

 ## 2017 <a name="2017"></a>

 1. **Reaquainted with Life** — Kokumo